- Biological Inventions

-In the IPAB decision, it was held that the cited prior art discloses structure and function of cold shock protein CspA and CspB and thus would be obvious to a person skilled in the art to make transgenic plants using the same.
-Further, under section 3(d), it was held that the subject patent’s invention is just a new application of the already known cold shock protein in producing stress/draught/heat/salt tolerant transgenic plant.
+In the IPAB decision, it was held that the cited prior art discloses the structure and function of cold shock protein CspA and CspB and thus would be obvious to a person skilled in the art to make transgenic plants using the same.
+Further, under section 3(d), it was held that the subject patent’s invention is just a new application of the already known cold shock protein in producing stress/drought/heat/salt-tolerant transgenic plants.

 It was thus held that there is sufficient suggestion in cited prior art documents that the method would work for plants with reasonable success, hence rendering the subject patent obvious.

-“When the structure and function of cold shock protein was already known in cited prior art and it is obvious to person skilled in plant to make transgenic plant which is heat or drought tolerance by inserting the recombinant DNA molecule in its genome.”
+“When the structure and function of cold shock protein were already known in the cited prior art and it is obvious to persons skilled in the plant to make transgenic plant which is heat or drought tolerance by inserting the recombinant DNA molecule in its genome.”

-The refusal of grant of this Monsanto’s patent will definitely by applauded by farmers community throughout India as they will be free to develop and reproduce such draught/salt/heat tolerant plants without infringement of any third party’s patent on the same.
-Had this patent been granted, Monsanto would have controlled the production and sale of their patented climate resilient plants/seeds and kept the much higher prices causing much plight to the farmers in India.
-In calamities like the recent Uttarakhand floods, such salt tolerant crop varieties are needed in large amounts by the farmers of such areas who otherwise cannot produce crops because of sea salt deposition on their farms in such conditions.
+The refusal of grant of this Monsanto’s patent will definitely by applauded by the farmer’s community throughout India as they will be free to develop and reproduce such draught/salt/heat-tolerant plants without infringement of any third party’s patent on the same.
+Had this patent been granted, Monsanto would have controlled the production and sale of their patented climate-resilient plants/seeds and kept the much higher prices causing many plights to the farmers in India.
+In calamities like the recent Uttarakhand floods, such salt-tolerant crop varieties are needed in large amounts by the farmers of such areas who otherwise cannot produce crops because of sea salt deposition on their farms in such conditions.
 If this patent would have been granted, the farmers would have to buy such plants/seeds from Monsanto or undergo licensing agreements to use the patented method, which now they will be able to use and produce themselves freely.

 Also, after this decision came out, Navdanya** publishes as below:

-“We applaud the decision of the Patent Office and Appellate Board and will disseminate it world wide the so other countries can use it to protect farmers, biodiversity and seed sovereignty.
+“We applaud the decision of the Patent Office and Appellate Board and will disseminate it worldwide so other countries can use it to protect farmers, biodiversity and seed sovereignty.
 We will also be ready to intervene in case Monsanto brings the case to the Supreme Court.”